Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Protocluster-resident sample

-Finally, we note that the photometry of PW3 satisfies the photometric diagnostics of so-called ``little red dots'' \citep{matthee_little_2024}, which is discussed in detail in Appendix~\ref{app:LRD}.
+Finally, we note that the photometry of PW3 satisfies the photometric diagnostics of the so-called little red dots (LRDs; \citep{matthee_little_2024}), which is discussed in detail in Appendix~\ref{app:LRD}.
 The strong Balmer breaks and red rest-optical slopes of LRDs are likely driven by dense gas around a central black hole \citep{inayoshi_extremely_2025, ji_blackthunder_2025, deugenio_blackthunder_2025,naidu_black_2025}.
-As such, it is inappropriate to perform SED-fitting with stellar models, and hence, in the following section, we do not perform the same analysis of its properties as we do for the other galaxies in our sample.
+We therefore did not perform SED fitting with stellar models for this source, as detailed in the following section, and do not analyse it in the same way as for the other galaxies in our sample.